PeteCookson/Poddly/README.md

 #### **External User Goals**
 First Time User - As a casual/first time user who has not created an account, I want to be able to:
-- Search for specific podcasts or browse categories and channels
+- Search for specific podcasts or keyword
-- View podacast reviews including comments and ratings
+- View podacast descriptions including other users comments
-- Be able to contact for more information and queries
-- Create an account
+- Register and create an account

 #### **Returning User Goals**
 Registered User - As a user who has registered and signed in, I want to be able to:
 - Do everything a Causal User can
 - Add, edit and delete my own podcast suggestions
-- Comment and rate other users suggestions
+- Comment on other users suggestions
-- Edit my account information
+- Edit my podcast information
-- Delete my account
+- Delete my podcasts

 Admin - As an administrator, I want to be able to:
 - Have the ability to maintain the website and the content on it